-Takes the data storage value.
-Valid values:

-- Currency-Stores and displays the member's data value in the default currency. - Non-currency-Stores and displays the member's data value as a numeric value. - Percentage-Stores data values as a numeric value and displays the member's data value as a percentage. - Smart list / enumeration-Stores data values as a numeric value and displays the member's data value as a string. - Date-Stores and displays the member's data value in the format mm/dd/yyyy or dd/ mm/yyyy - Text-Stores and displays the member's data value as text. - Unspecified-Stores and displays the member's data value as "unspecified."
+Column Description Data Type Takes the data storage value.
+Valid values: Currency-Stores and displays the member's data value in the default currency.
+Non-currency-Stores and displays the member's data value as a numeric value.
+Percentage-Stores data values as a numeric value and displays the member's data value as a percentage.
+Smart list / enumeration-Stores data values as a numeric value and displays the member's data value as a string.
+Date-Stores and displays the member's data value in the format mm/dd/yyyy or dd/ mm/yyyy Text-Stores and displays the member's data value as text.
+Unspecified-Stores and displays the member's data value a "unspecified."
 The default value is taken from the parent of the member being loaded or is Currency if the member is being added to the root dimension.

-Takes the aggregation option for the member being loaded as related to Plan1.
-This column is available only if the Planning application is valid for this plan type.
+Aggregation (Plan1) Takes the aggregation option for the member being loaded as related to Plan1.
+This column is available only ifthe Planning application is valid for this plan type.
 The name of the column varies depending on the name of the plan type in the Planning application.

-Takes the aggregation option for the member being loaded as related to Plan2.
+This value is passed as a string.
+Valid values: + (default) • • ★ ■ / ■ 0 / 0 • ~ Never Aggregation (Plan2) Takes the aggregation option for the member being loaded as related to Plan2.
 This column is available only if the Planning application is valid for this plan type.
 The name of the column varies depending on the name of the plan type in the Planning application.
+This value is passed as a string.
+Valid values: ■ + (default) •